Augustine and Culture Seminar (ACS) Sequence (2 courses)

 Students satisfy the requirement by taking two courses designated by the Core Social Sciences attribute.

-Students majoring in Economics, Geography and the Environment, Political Science, Psychology, or Sociology fulfill the Core Social Science requirement through the regular program of study in their major.
+Students majoring in Criminology, Economics, Geography and the Environment, Political Science, Psychology, or Sociology fulfill the Core Social Science requirement through the regular program of study in their major.

 The requirement is met through courses that focus on the creative processes that go into making a work of art or on analysis and interpretation of the products of that artistic creativity.
 Courses designated with the Fine Arts Requirement attribute, fulfill the Core Curriculum requirement.